 16. Under the aforesaid facts and circumstances, it is amply proved that the aforesaid truck was involved in the road accident, which had caused injuries to Ravi.
 No doubt, it is true that there has been delay in lodging the FIR but the same has already been explained by Suresh.
 The explanation offered by him is not only satisfactory; it inspires confidence as cogent and valid reasons have been assigned therein.
 Not only this, a consistent stand has been taken by Suresh right from the beginning till the lodging of the F.I.R.

 17. The reasons for delay are as under :-

 i) Ravi was seriously injured, thus it was more important for Suresh to get him treated first.

 ii) Police had arrived at the hospital, where injury report was prepared in which it was mentioned that injuries were caused on account of road accident at 9.00 a.m. on 7.10.2001.

 iii) The categorical admission made by Prahlad Singh, owner of the truck, that vehicle in question was involved in the accident on 7.10.2001, when the same was being driven by Badrinarayan and this information was conveyed to him on phone the very same day.

-iv) FIR could not be lodged immediately as other persons in the locality pressurised Suresh that it could be sorted out amicably since Badrinarayan, the driver of the vehicle, was his neighbour.
+iv) FIR could not be lodged immediately as other persons in the locality pressurized Suresh that it could be sorted out amicably since Badrinarayan, the driver of the vehicle, was his neighbor.

 v) Suresh was not aware of the niceties of law that lodging of FIR was condition precedent before filing the Claim Petition.